 - Disclosure to school officials with legitimate education interests.

 UNT Dallas may release a student’s education record to school officials with a legitimate educational interest without a student’s consent.
-A “school official” includes any administrator, faculty, staff (including law enforcement personnel), member of the Board of Regents, committee member (whether faculty, staff or student) or student employee who performs a function or task on behalf of or at the request of the University, its faculty, colleges, departments or divisions.
-A “school official” may also include contractors, consultants, volunteers or other individuals or entities to whom the University has outsourced a University function (such as an attorney, auditor or collection agent).
+A “school official” includes any administrator, faculty, staff, (including law enforcement personnel), member of the Board of Regents, committee member (whether faculty, staff or student) or student employee who performs a function or task on behalf of or at the request of the university, its faculty, colleges, departments or divisions.
+A “school official” may also include contractors, consultant, volunteers or other individuals or entities to whom the university has outsourced a university function (such as an attorney, auditor or collection agent).
 A “legitimate educational interest” means the interest of UNT Dallas officials who have demonstrated a legitimate need to review the education record to fulfill their official professional responsibilities.
-Disclosure to a “school official” having a legitimate educational interest does not constitute University authorization to transmit, share, or disclose any or all information received to third parties unless such disclosure is permitted or required by law.
+Disclosure to a “school official” having a legitimate educational interest does not constitute university authorization to transmit, share, or disclose any or all information received to third parties, unless such disclosure is permitted or required by law.

 - Disclosure to parents.